lazariv/hpc-compendium/contribute_container.md

 * all necessary access/execution rights
 * a local clone of the repository in the directory `./hpc-compendium`

-Remark: This does not work in a ecryptfs file system.
+Remark: We have seen problems running the container an ecryptfs file system.
 So you might want to use `/tmp` as root directory.

 ## Preparation